statnmap/hugo-future-imperfect/README.md

 If you only have one language for your website, you can remove every `Languages`, `Languages.en` and `Languages.fr` occurences.
 Simple `[menu.main]` have to be used instead.

 Credit: [statnmap]

+## About the Author

+Hugo Future Imperfect was ported by [Julio Pescador](https://jpescador.com).
+Extra features implemented by the [project contributors](https://github.com/jpescador/hugo-future-imperfect/graphs/contributors).

+Send Julio Pescador a tweet [@julio_pescador](https://twitter.com/julio_pescador), if you like the theme and are using it for your own personal use.
+Send StatnMap a tweet [@statnmap](https://twitter.com/statnmap), if you like the modifications of the theme and are using it for your own personal use.

 ## License